 Chaudhry Halal Meats is a family-run business in central North Carolina that has provided USDA-inspected, halal slaughter and fresh cut processing of beef, goat, and lamb for more than 15 years.
 Chaudhry processes for about 150 customers, including both farmers and wholesale buyers.

-Meredith Leigh: Writer, Author, Food and Farm Specialist
+Meredith Leigh: Author, Butcher, Food and Farm Specialist

 Meredith Leigh is a writer, and a food and farming specialist.
 She has worked as a farmer, butcher, teacher, non-profit executive director, and chef, all in search of realistic solutions for sustainable food.
 Author of “The Ethical Meat Handbook.”